KarryRen/MgRL-CE/README.md

 MgRL-CE/
 ├── datasets
     ├── datasets_preprocess
-        ├── elect_preprocess.py # The pre-process code of UCI electricity dataset (download from web).
+        ├── elect_preprocess.py # The preprocess code of UCI electricity dataset (download from web).
     ├── elect_dataset # The torch.Dataset of UCI electricity dataset (after preprocessing).
 ├── images # All used images of this repo.
 ├── model # The MgRL-CE models.